 Spinal cord injury can occur at any time to any individual.
 Acute spinal cord injury is an unexpected event that can result from a fall or a car accident, no matter how minor.
 The pain and suffering from this often persist for the lifetime of the person who acquires it.
 Significant spinal cord injuries may result in a herniated disc or even paralysis.

 Once an injury to the cord has occurred, there are certain steps that need to be taken in relation to the rehabilitation of the person.
-This rehabilitation will enable the SCI person to return to the environment of social and vocational functioning as best as can be managed.
+This rehabilitation will enable the injured to return to the environment of social and vocational functioning as best as can be managed.